wagmiteth/theincognita-com/README.md

-Welcome to Incognita - Open source dasboard for aspiring Network States
+Welcome to theIcognita.com - Open source dasboard for aspiring Network States

 Join us at <a href="https://discord.gg/EyvF2fEqWT" target="_blank">Discord</a>